 Fenugreek seeds are tiny, bitter, dicotyledonous seeds of herb fenugreek.
 Toasted gently, they exhibit strongly aromatic and pungent flavor.
 Traditionally, fenugreeks have been found use to cure digestive problems and to improve breast milk secretion in the nursing mothers.

-In the botany, fenugreek is a small annual leguminous herb belonging in the fabaceae family, genus: Trigonella.
+In the botany, fenugreek is a small annual leguminous herb belonging in the Fabaceae family, genus: Trigonella.
 Scientific name: Trigonella foenum-graecum.
-Some of the common names of herb fenugreek include greek-hay, mehti, bird's foot, greek-clover, etc.
+Some of the common names of herb fenugreek include greek-hay, methi, bird's foot, greek-clover, etc.

 |Fenugreek seeds (Trigonella foenum-graecum).
 Note for yellow-brown seeds.|

-Fenugreek is native to the sub-Himalayan plains of Indian subcontinent, and today, it is widely grown all over the southern and Mediterranean Europe, Middle-East Asia and northern African regions.
+Fenugreek is native to the sub-Himalayan plains of the Indian subcontinent, and today, it is widely grown all over the Southern and Mediterranean Europe, Middle-East Asia and northern African regions.

-Fenugreek grows up to about 1-2 feet in height with light green color tri-foliate leaves and white flowers.
+Fenugreek grows up to about 1-2 feet in height with light green color trifoliate leaves and white flowers.
 It bears long, slender, yellow-brown pods containing about 10-20 golden-yellow color seeds.
 Its seeds are small, hard, and resemble tiny, multi-faceted stone-pieces.
-Raw seeds have maple flavor and bitter taste; however, their taste becomes more acceptable once they gently roasted under light heat.
+Raw seeds have maple flavor and bitter taste; however, their taste becomes more acceptable once they gently roasted under a low flame.

-Fenugreek seeds are rich source of minerals, vitamins, and phytonutrients.
+Fenugreek seeds are a rich source of minerals, vitamins, and phytonutrients.
 100 g seeds carry 323 calories.

 The seeds compose ample amounts of soluble dietary fiber.
 Soaking them in water softens their outer coat and turns it slimy (mucilaginous).
 100 g of seeds provide am 24.6 g or over 65% of dietary fiber.

-Non-starch polysaccharides (NSP) constitute major portion of this fiber content in the fenugreek seeds.
-Some important NSP's include saponins, hemicellulose, mucilage, tannin, and pectin.
+Non-starch polysaccharides (NSP) constitute a significant portion of this fiber content in the fenugreek seeds.
+Some of major NSP's include saponins, hemicellulose, mucilage, tannin, and pectin.
 These compounds help lower blood LDL-cholesterol levels by inhibiting bile salts re-absorption in the colon.
-They also bind to toxins in the food and help to protect the colon mucusa from cancers.
+They also bind to toxins in the food and contribute to protecting the colon mucosa from cancers.

 NSPs (non-starch polysaccharides) increase the bulk of the food and speed up bowel movements.
 Altogether, NSPs assist in smooth digestion and help relieve constipation ailments.

-It has been established that amino-acid 4-hydroxy isoleucine in the fenugreek seeds has facilitator action on insulin secretion.
-In addition, fiber in the seeds helps lower rate of glucose absorption in the intestines, and thus help regulate blood sugar levels.
-Fenugreek seeds are therefore one of the recommendeded food ingredients in the diabetic diet.
+It has been established that amino acid 4-hydroxy isoleucine in the fenugreek seeds has facilitator action on insulin secretion.
+Besides, fiber in them slow down the rate of glucose absorption in the intestines and thus help better regulate blood sugar levels.
+Fenugreek seeds are therefore one of the recommended food ingredients in the diabetic diet.

-The seeds contain many phytochemical compounds such as choline, trigonelline diosgenin, yamogenin, gitogenin, tigogenin and neotigogens.
-Together, these compounds attribute for the medicinal properties of fenugreeks.
+The seeds contain many phytochemical compounds such as choline, trigonelline diosgenin, yamogenin, gitogenin, tigogenin, and neotigogens.
+Together, these compounds attribute for the medicinal properties of fenugreek.

-Its seeds have been used in many traditional medicines as a laxative, digestive, and as a remedy for cough and bronchitis.
+Its seeds have been in use in many traditional medicines as a laxative, digestive, and as a remedy for a cough and bronchitis.

-If used regularly, fenugreeks may help control cholesterol, triglyceride as well as high blood sugar (glycemic) levels in diabetics.
+If used regularly; fenugreeks may help control cholesterol, triglyceride as well as high blood sugar (glycemic) levels in people with diabetes.